canonical/kubeflow-examples/ml-workflow-demo-kfp-katib-mlflow/README.md

 )
 ```

 The data in this example is in ARFF format.
 Create function that will do cleanup of ingested data.
 In this example this function relies on specific components to aid in data processing.
 They are specified as packages and imports in the function code and cleanup data operation.
+Note that S3 bucket is used as output for cleaned data.

 ```python